Travel Funding Opportunities

 - Kalia Bistolas, Microbiology

 Grants of up to $1,000 are offered to research degree students for summer travel to foreign countries for intensive (non-English) language instruction.
 See the application form for more information about eligibility requirements and instructions.
+Applications are due by April 15 with a call for applications occurring a month prior to the deadline.

 Important Notification: To ensure the safety of all Cornell students traveling on university-related activities, students traveling internationally must enter their travel itinerary and contact information into Cornell’s International Travel Registry.
 In addition, those traveling to high-risk countries must get approval for such travel from the International Travel Advisory and Response team (ITART).